neomundi-tech/neomundi-sandbox/README.md

-# Law-E Sandbox — Runtime Stability for AI Systems
+# Neomundi.
+The AI thermometer.

 Interactive interface to test the Law-E thermodynamic governance API.